 The exotic golden spice turmeric is another agent that could help you deal with psoriasis.
 A study found that when a gel containing turmeric was applied topically it improved psoriasis.10 It is thought that this is due to the effect of curcumin, a compound present in turmeric, which has been found to inhibit several inflammatory enzymes implicated in psoriasis.

 Stress has been found to worsen psoriasis.
 So it makes sense that a relaxation technique like meditation can be helpful for some people in dealing with this condition.
 And research backs this up.
-One study suggests that meditation can clinically improve the symptoms of psoriasis.11 Another study also found that people who participated in a mindfulness meditation-based stress reduction intervention while undergoing light therapy healed quicker than those who didn’t.12 So, taking the time out to meditate might just free you of that itch!
+One study suggests that meditation can clinically improve the symptoms of psoriasis.11 Another study also found that people who participated in a mindfulness meditation-based stress reduction intervention while undergoing light therapy healed quicker than those who didn’t.12 So, taking

 Another remedy for psoriasis has been sitting on your kitchen shelf all along.
 According to research, antioxidant-rich, moisturizing honey can help you deal with this condition.
 In one study, participants with psoriasis applied medical grade honey to areas affected by psoriasis nightly for 2 weeks.
 It was found to be comparable in efficacy to an aqueous cream commonly recommended for this condition.
 13